Free Trial

 Is Mayfair Gold's short interest increasing or decreasing?

-Mayfair Gold saw a decline in short interest during the month of May.
-As of May 15th, there was short interest totaling 2,000 shares, a decline of 71.8% from the previous total of 7,100 shares.
+Mayfair Gold saw a increase in short interest in June.
+As of June 15th, there was short interest totaling 3,800 shares, an increase of 81.0% from the previous total of 2,100 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Which stocks are the most shorted right now?